chrisspeaks/agencyflow-replit/PROJECT_DOCUMENTATION.md

 ### Emails Not Sending
 1. Check SMTP secrets are correctly configured
-2. View edge function logs in Supabase Dashboard
+2. View server logs for email errors
 3. Verify SMTP credentials with your email provider
 4. Check spam folder
 5. Ensure port 465 is not blocked by firewall